Provinces have been releasing plans for easing restrictions that were put in place to limit the spread of COVID-19.

 Drive-in movie theatres and batting cages reopened May 31 with physical distancing measures in effect.

 Backcountry campers returned to provincial parks June 1 with certain stipulations.
 No more than five people can occupy a single campsite, unless they live in the same household.
-Provincial parks also expanded permission for picnics and off-leash pet areas.
+Provincial parks will also expand permission for picnics and off-leash pet areas.

 The Manitoba government has lifted its one-month limit on people's prescription drug supplies, allowing people to again get prescriptions filled or refilled for 90 days.